 About C-Town Pathways

-In 2014, the global software company SAP approached CHS to sponsor and co-design the school’s first early college pathway, Information Technology.
-Partnership and generous funding from SAP propelled the launch of C-Town Pathways and has helped to sustain and grow the initiative.
+As part of their goal to build the youth talent pipeline for the information technology industry, SAP , a global software company and JFF partner, approached CHS to sponsor and co-design the school’s first early college pathway, Information Technology.
+Partnership and generous funding from SAP propelled the launch of C-Town Pathways and has helped to sustain and grow the initiative through the present day.
 Since the launch of the Information Technology Pathway in 2015, the school has added two additional pathways, Business and Health, and enrollment has grown to roughly 125 students across grades 9 to 12.

 JFF’s headquarters in Boston is only a few miles from CHS.
 We’ve led early college high school initiatives across the country for nearly 20 years and have been fortunate to serve as a close partner and intermediary supporting the work at CHS from day one.
 We’ve worked side by side with CHS, BHCC, and SAP staff to convene meetings, develop strategic plans, design programming, and steward funding, and have even attended field trips and ordered pizza for students.
 This role has provided us unique insight into the type of leaders, mindsets, and work necessary to stand up early college pathways.